The need for real teams

 Value a sophisticated customer

-Real teams pay attention to the details.
-The intricacies and nuances of a solution matter to them and they expect their customer to be equally discerning.
-They like a customer that is highly engaged and confident enough to be challenged on every aspect of the build.
-Real teams will push back on requirements that they don’t understand or that might have a detrimental effect on the system as a whole.
-They point out when they think the time and effort to build a feature doesn’t offer value accordingly.
-Real teams do not appreciate working for customers that do not care or ones that accept sub-standard or run-of-the-mill work.
+Real teams pay attention to details and expect their customers to be equally discerning.
+They appreciate a highly engaged customer who can be challenged on all aspects of the build.
+Real teams push back on requirements that are unclear or detrimental to the system, pointing out when effort does not correspond to value.
+They do not appreciate working for indifferent customers or those who accept sub-standard work.

 Unnerve weak managers